Pleas to Aristaeus

 Pour from your golden gaze

-through the story’s spine.
+through her story’s spine.

 Wash your light